Section Image

 A night at the opera and village events

 Housed in a historic 1897 structure, the Lancaster Opera House is one of the country's few remaining Town Hall Opera Houses.
 The venue remains active and hosts plays and concerts throughout the year.
-The Village of Lancaster has started to host more events annually, including a Fall Festival, which supports the high school football team.
+The Village of Lancaster has started to host more events annually, including a Fall Festival that supports the high school football team.
 The event features a photo booth, horse rides, vendors, food trucks and live music.

 Historic Warren Hull House